LL.M. Admissions FAQ

 Can my recommenders send their letters directly to Yale Law School?

 No, all letters of recommendation must be sent through LSAC’s Letter of Recommendation (LOR) Service.

 When should I plan to arrive?

 In order to arrange housing, you should plan to arrive by early August.
-You should also plan to attend the orientation session in early September, which offers much useful information to newly admitted students.
+You should also plan to attend the orientation session at the end of August, which offers much useful information to newly admitted students.
 View the academic calendar.